Preveal Data Report · Q1–Q2 2026 · The Hidden Data Issue

 3-Month Shift: "Stop doomscrolling" +20%, "how to stop doomscrolling" +20%, coping urgency rising

-Trajectory: From academic definition to coping urgency to cultural mainstreaming
+Trajectory: Definition → coping urgency → cultural mainstreaming

 Key Insight: Doomscrolling is the only one of the four signals to show full completion of the definition→coping→cultural arc within this reporting window.